-Following is a description of the valuation methodologies used for assets at value.
-There have been no changes in the methodologies used as of December 31, 2022 and 2021.
+Following is a description of the valuation methodologies used for assets at fair value.
+There have been no changes in the methodologies used as of December 31, 2023 and 2022.

 Common stocks: Valued at the closing price reported on the active market on which the individual securities are traded.